cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

 1. **Stage a new application**

-    Stager creates the staging task to stage the application
+    Stager creates the staging task to stage the application.
 1. **Create a new `DesiredLRP`**

-    `NSync` creates the application using `bbsClient.DesireLRP`
+    `NSync` creates the application using `bbsClient.DesireLRP`.
 1. **Query a `DesiredLRP`**

     `NSync` queries the BBS using `bbsClient.DesireLRPByProcessGuid`.